 Sonia graduated from the Veterinary Assistant Program in 2009 from St. Lawrence College.
 She did her placement at TIVS and joined the TIVS family as our receptionist once her placement was completed.
 Sonia is our full-time receptionist and you’ll see her smiling face at the front desk.
 Sonia loves to spoil the dogs when they come in!

 Sonia grew up in the Seeley’s Bay & Gananoque areas.
-She now lives on Howe Island with her husband Tyler, and their 3 fur babies!
+She now lives on Howe Island with her husband Tyler, their two little boys and their 3 fur babies!
 Sonia has a beautiful black lab named Lucy, and two trouble making dachshunds; Red Hot and Moose.
 Sonia loves spending time with her family at the cottage in the summer.
 She also loves to snuggle up with her dogs and a good book!

 Karly completed the Veterinary Assistant program at St. Lawrence College in 2014.
 She joined our team in the summer of 2015 and she has quickly made a place for herself both working at the front desk and helping out behind the scenes.
 Karly has a yellow lab named Ellie and a 20 year old cat named Claire.
 Karly has successfully completed 3 levels of puppy classes with Ellie and now they are thoroughly enjoying learning agility and dock diving together as well.
 Karly has a special interest in dog training and positive reinforcement techniques and she loves to hand out treats to our patients to help to make their visits to the vet clinic as rewarding as possible for them.
 Karly is exuberant and her love of all animals as well as her genuine caring and concern for their human family has made Karly as asset to our TIVS family.